42cc/p2psafety/p2psafety_vagrant/README.md

 ###problems?
 If you mess your VM, you can always do:
-`vagrant destroy && vagrant up` and start over also, do `vagrant provision` once someone introduces new libs or cofiguration to project.
+`vagrant destroy && vagrant up` and start over.

+Also, do `vagrant provision` once someone introduces new libs or cofiguration to project.

 ## Note